Everything was working. All three platforms. Green CI.

 }

-But while debugging macOS, I uncovered a worse problem: the linker was hanging.
+But while debugging that, I found a worse problem: the linker was hanging.
 Not crashing — hanging.
-No output, no error, the CI job would just sit there until the 10-minute timeout killed it.
+No output, no error, the CI job would sit there until the timeout killed it.

 The Infinite Loop Nobody Saw

-My AOT linker has platform detection to choose the right flags.
-On Linux: -Bstatic and -Bdynamic.
-On macOS: -search_paths_first.
-The detection checked the OS component of the target triple:
+My AOT linker has platform detection for choosing flags.
+It checked the OS component of the target triple:

 fn is_macos(target: &str) -> bool {